noodlecollie/TrenchBroom/TF2 support roadmap.md

 * Should MAP2VMF be written as an external utility, or written into TB?
 	* I'm leaning towards writing it into the editor, in the same way that "export to .obj" is done.

+### End-to-End Test

+* Create a basic map that functions in TF2 without entity I/O: two spawn rooms with resupply lockers, fighting arena, lights, skybox.
+* Compile this map using TrenchBroom compiler configuration on Windows.
+* Test map in game.

 ## V1

 * Add support for reading MDL files for models.
 * Add support for entity I/O.
+* Add support for compiling maps on non-Windows platforms.

 ### MDLs